stijnimaging/ExploreDTI_scripts/README.md

 * Mask_par.tune_DWI = 0.7; % (rough range: [0.3 1.5])
 * Mask_par.mfs = 5; % (uneven integer)
 * NrB0= number of b=0 s/mm^2 images (note: these should be at the beginning of the 4D *.nii(.gz) file)
+* perm = having values 1, 2, ... or 6
+* flip = having values 1, 2, ... or 4 (order is the same as in the pop-up window when converting *.nii/txt to *.mat)

 ## For batch analysing tracts:
 ```